What Are Some Public Liability Claim Examples?

 Public liability covers many accidents: from tripping on a public footpath to dog attacks, schoolyard injuries, and public transport falls.

-To make a successful claim, you must prove that the accident was caused by a person or organisation’s negligence.
-This means they acted without reasonable regard for public safety, and you were injured as a result.
+To make a successful public liability claim, you must prove that the accident was caused by a person or organisation’s negligence.
+This means they acted without reasonable care for public safety, and you were injured as a result.

 In depth answer